campaigns - on the global stage

 Click here to watch a new thank you film showcasing the amazing things schools did for Send My Friend this summer.

-Click here to read their blog and see their video.
+Click here to read their full trip diary and watch their film.

 My World Global Survey

 MY World is a global survey led by the United Nations.
 It aims to capture people's voices, priorities and views so that global leaders can be informed as they begin the process of defining the new development agenda for the world.
 Vote for education as a priority on the MY World survey here.